DavidSSL/StructuralInspection/ReadMe.md

 Introduction
 ============

-This code is based upon the [blog post](http://blog.ploeh.dk/2013/04/04/structural-inspection/).
+This code is based upon this [blog post](http://blog.ploeh.dk/2013/04/04/structural-inspection/) by Mark Seemann.

 Disclaimer
 ----------